sisap-challenges/sisap25-example-julia/README.md

 2. Fetch the datasets
 3. Instantiate the project
 4. Run
+5. Evaluation

 the fullset of instructions are listed in the GitHub Actions workflow

 <https://github.com/sisap-challenges/sisap25-example-julia/blob/main/.github/workflows/ci.yml>

+Note that you will need to adjust your scripts to hold the correct hyperparameters for any benchmark you use, in particular, `pubmed23` and `gooaq` which will be used in the testing stage.

 ### Clone this repository
 ```base